Doug Ring

 Douglas Thomas Ring (14 October 1918 – 23 June 2003) was an Australian cricketer who played for Victoria and for Australia in 13 Test matches between 1948 and 1953.
 In 129 first-class cricket matches, he took 426 wickets bowling leg spin, and he had a top score of 145 runs, which was the only century of his career.

-Ring made his Test debut against India in the 1947–48 season and was picked for Australia's tour of England in 1948, the so-called "Invincibles" side, but played in only one Test match on the tour.
+Ring made his Test debut against India in the 1947–48 season and was picked for Australia's tour of England in 1948, the so-called "Invincibles" team, but played in only one Test match on the tour.
 He had greater success against West Indies in 1951–52, and South Africa the following season and made a second less successful tour of England in 1953.
 Following cricket, Ring held positions in industry administration in Victoria, and became a cricket radio commentator and later host of Australia's World of Sport.

 Early years and cricket career

 Born in Hobart, Ring moved to Victoria as a child, and attended Melbourne High School.
-After playing schoolboy cricket, he played the final matches of the 1935–36 season with the first grade side at Prahran.
+After playing schoolboy cricket, he played the final matches of the 1935–36 season with the first grade team at Prahran.
 He batted right-handed and bowled right-arm leg breaks.
 He topped the Victorian Cricket Association's second-grade bowling averages and joined the Richmond first grade team.